• Skip to primary navigation

 🧊 How to Store

-Fresh cranberries should be stored in the fridge.
+Fresh raw cranberries should be stored in the fridge.
+The crisper drawer is a good spot for them.
 They can stay in the packaging they came in.
 Leaving them in the fridge uncovered will lead them to wrinkle and/or dry out much faster.

 I don't bother freezing them because again they have lasted a long time in the fridge without needing to take up freezer space.
 If you freeze them you easily could have them all year until the next season starts.

 If you are someone that only uses them for holiday recipes, save your freezer space.
-Otherwise you could toss them in the fridge right in the bag they came in.
+Otherwise you could put them in the freezer right in the bag they came in.
 I have actually seen businesses sell frozen cranberries that were just the fresh ones they themselves put in their freezers.

 🍽️ RECIPE - How to Make Jellied Cranberry Sauce